CommandDash/commanddash/README.md

 3. In, `codeFromBluePrint` to generate full-fledged classes taking state management, architecture and style as reference from an existing class.

-## Requirements

-1. You'll need an [OpenAI account](https://platform.openai.com) with a valid API key.
-For more information on obtaining an API key, please visit the [OpenAI API documentation](https://platform.openai.com/docs/).

-## Getting Started

-1. After installing the extensions, please visit your VSCode setttings, search for `fluttergpt.apiKey` and paste the [OPENAI API Key](https://platform.openai.com/account/api-keys).

-2. To get started, select any piece of your dart code, open VSCode command pallete and search for `FlutterGPT`.
-You'll see all available commands.
-Details below.

-Please Note: Using OpenAI APIs will incur charges.
-From our observations, running 500 create widget from description costs only 1$.

 ## FAQs

 1. **How safe and secure is it to use, and can you explain why?**
-- FlutterGPT communicates directly with the SSL-encrypted OpenAI APIs, which are protected by SOC2 Compliance.
-Additionally, any data sent to OpenAI via the APIs is not used for training, ensuring complete privacy and security.
-Therefore, it is completely safe to use for personal or company projects.
+- FlutterGPT is powered by Google's  Gemini Models and is secure to use for personal usage or work - [Safety and Security Guidelines](https://blog.google/technology/ai/google-gemini-ai/#responsibility-safety)

 2. **Do I need to pay to use FlutterGPT?**

-- FlutterGPT is an open-source and free-to-use project.
-However, you will need to use OpenAI APIs, which are paid.
-You can start with a free $5 credit, which equates to approximately 2500 create widget requests.
-After that, you pay on a usage basis.
-For more information on OpenAI pricing, please refer to their website: [https://openai.com/pricing](https://openai.com/pricing)
+Gemini PRO is currently in early access and is completely free to use for upto 60 requests for minute.
+Please check the [pricing](https://ai.google.dev/pricing) here.

 3. **I am an Android Studio user.
 Can I use FlutterGPT?**
 - FlutterGPT is available for IntelliJ-based IDEs and can be downloaded from the plugin marketplace.
 Please follow this link: [https://plugins.jetbrains.com/plugin/21568-fluttergpt]

+## Contributing

+FlutterGPT 💙 community centric and any contribution is most welcome to make it useful for you!

 ### Ways to contribute

-- **File feature requests**: If you have an idea for a new feature that'll make your development life easier, please file a feature request on our [issues board](https://github.com/Welltested-AI/fluttergpt/issues).
+- **File feature requests**: Sugggest new features that'll make your development process easier.
+File at [Issues Board](https://github.com/Welltested-AI/fluttergpt/issues).
-- **Fix existing issues**: You can help us by fixing any existing issues in the project.
-Check out our [issues board](https://github.com/Welltested-AI/fluttergpt/issues) to find out what needs to be done.
+- **Fix existing issues**: Help us by fixing existing issues in our [issues board](https://github.com/Welltested-AI/fluttergpt/issues).
 - **Pick up approved features**: You can also contribute by picking up approved features from our [Roadmap](ROADMAP.md).

-## Contributing

-We welcome contributions from the Flutter community to help improve FlutterGPT.
-You can contribute to the project by reporting issues, suggesting new features and taking up next tasks from the [ROADMAP.md](ROADMAP.md).
 To contribute, please follow the guidelines in our [CONTRIBUTING.md](CONTRIBUTING.md) file.
-You can also reach out to us at team@welltested.ai if you have any questions or feedback.
+You can also reach out to us at `team@welltested.ai` if you have any questions or feedback.

 ## Running Locally for Contribution
  1. Clone the repository.